home-assistant/home-assistant.io/source/_integrations/myuplink.markdown

 ## Use cases / Examples

+Common use cases include:

-- Add an entity to the dashboard that display the current operations state of the pump.
-E.g. heating the house, heating the pool, or producing hot tap-water.
+- **System Monitoring**: Display the current operation state of the pump (heating house, pool, or hot water)
-- Create a notification when running short of hot water i.e. low temperature in the water heater tank.
+- **Smart Notifications**: Get alerts when water temperature is low in the heater tank
-- Adjust temperature curve offset when setting the home in holiday mode.
+- **Automation**: Adjust temperature curve offset during holiday mode
-- Display long term statistics with graphs on all relevant sensors.
+- **Analytics**: View long-term statistics and graphs for relevant sensors

 ## Data updates